LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 I committed to doing it all.
 Leaning into the conference as much as I could, before, during and after.
 How?:

-- Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behinds the scenes of my conference prep
+- Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behind the scenes of my conference prep
-- Joined & participated in online Campfire discussions
+- Joined & participated in online Campfire discussions for attendees
 - Submitted a Lightning Talk "'The Rails Way' to Do Customer Service" - did not get accepted
-- Signed-up for two pair-coding sessions with Shopify and Test Double devs
+- Signed up for two pair-coding sessions one with Shopify dev and one with a Test Double dev
-- Introduced myself to many fellow attendees
+- Introduced myself to many fellow attendees sitting nearby
 - Read all the posts and clicked all the links
 - Completed the feedback survey

-You could say that I started jogging with intention up the long Rails ramp instead of casually strolling along.
+You could say that instead of casually strolling along, I started jogging with intention up the long Rails ramp.

 I'm still accelerating; moving faster towards proficiency and happiness while trying to repay the debt of gratitude I have.

 ## Challenges that were actually wins

-### No internet
+### No internet!?

+Knowing I had two pair coding sessions on Friday I spent the Thursday night reviewing my notes and planning what to discuss.
+I had attempted to find two areas I was blocked in my personal projects.

-The Rails World WI-FI glitched right before my pair coding session with Shopify!
+On Friday morning, I lost connection to the event's WI-FI only hours before my pair coding session with Shopify!

+No worries, right?
+I can use my network internet.
+Well, my international plan throttled my usage down to 3G and it was crawling.

-Actually a win because
+Actually a win because:
 1. I was reminded how vital having a reliable source of personal internet can be!
-My international network plan throttled my usage until it was down to 3G only by 11am.
+In the process of reviewing options
-2. I got paired with a gracious dev that knew something about it so we started troubleshooting and he even let me tether to his device.
+2. I got paired with a gracious dev that knew something about it so we started troubleshooting and he even let me tether to his device

 ## Fails that were actually wins